yoniker/PokerVault/Mental/The mental game of poker/Appendix I - warm-up and cool-down.md

     - Note regular players' tendencies
 - **Mental release**: Write about what's weighing on your mind
 - **Refine next session**: Update warm-up based on session findings
+- Notes about session: Other than general notes, rate my quality of play, and rate the way I handled my emotions

 ## Key Principles